About

 Book:

-• Waiting for the People: Anticolonialism and the Idea of Democracy in India (forthcoming with Harvard University Press).
+Waiting for the People: The Idea of Democracy in Indian Anticolonial Thought (Cambridge, MA: The Belknap Press of Harvard University Press, 2024).

 About keyboard_arrow_down

-Nazmul S. Sultan (PhD Chicago, 2020) is an Assistant Professor of Political Theory in the Department of Political Science.
-His research interests include the history of political thought (especially Indian and British), empire and anticolonial thought, popular sovereignty, and ideas of the global.
+Nazmul Sultan (PhD Chicago, 2020) is an Assistant Professor of Political Theory in the Department of Political Science.
+His research interests include the history of political thought, empire and anticolonial thought, popular sovereignty, and ideas of the global.

 Before joining UBC, Nazmul was the George Kingsley Roth Research Fellow at Christ’s College, University of Cambridge.
 For more information, please visit his website here.